IDEAS: Graduate Courses

 This course is designed for educators who wish to integrate issues of identity and equity into a subject area through student-centered activities that are designed to promote social justice conversations.
 Participants will also develop an understanding of “intersectionality,” how multiple forms of oppression (i.e.: LGBTQ, gender/sexism, race) overlap and intersect.
 Participants will practice skills that encourage students to recognize differences, see inherent values, appropriately handle conflict and misunderstandings, and engage in conversations of equity in order to be prepared to navigate through a world that is increasingly diverse.
 This course will provide educators with resources to develop lessons and apply research-based strategies to encourage students to work together to build caring and equitable classroom/school communities while growing in their personal identity, confidence, and courage.
 Activities and discussions from this course can also be integrated into specific “Race/Culture/Identity” courses, and/or be part of programs, such as, Advisory, Open Circle, Developmental Designs, Responsive Classroom, etc.

-The course will meet for 15 hours and offers 1 graduate credit from Framingham State University as well as PDPs (Certificates of Completion).
+The course will meet for 15 hours and offers 1 graduate credit from Bridgewater State University as well as PDPs (Certificates of Completion).

 Co-Teaching Strategies for Creating Inclusive and Culturally Responsive Classrooms

-The course will meet for 15 hours and offers 1 graduate credit from Framingham State University as well as PDPs (Certificates of Completion).
+The course will meet for 15 hours and offers 1 graduate credit from Bridgewater State University as well as PDPs (Certificates of Completion).

 Difficult Conversations: Talking about Race and Racism with Students, Colleagues and Parents/Guardians